All Episodes

 It's disappointing to me.

-I'm not gonna hide the but the fact that he may be attacking me doesn't bother me.
+I'm not going to hide them, but the fact that he may be attacking me doesn't bother me.

-I this he didn't mention my name, and it I'm not gonna sit around here and start making assumptions.
+He didn't mention my name, and I'm not going to sit around here and start making assumptions.

-The thing that that is most troublesome to me is is that the uh the words that he spoke yesterday were were criticism of the people who have stood by him through thick and thin when everybody's been trying to destroy him, be it on the National Guard story, uh you take your pick.
+The thing that is most troublesome to me is that the words that he spoke yesterday were criticism of the people who have stood by him through thick and thin when everybody's been trying to destroy him, be it on the National Guard story, take your pick.

-And they also did not want the uh the Democrats to get away with taking him out.
+And they also did not want the Democrats to get away with taking him out.

 It's not literally amnesty, as you know, because you have to pay a fine.